 The program is a cooperative effort between the Administrative Office of the Courts and the Clerk of the Circuit Court, the State Attorney’s Office in Hillsborough County, the Public Defender’s Office, the Hillsborough County Sheriff, the Tampa Police Department, the Temple Terrace Police Department, and the Plant City Police Department.

 Attorneys for Delinquent Act Citations in Tampa, FL

 When young people are accused of possession of marijuana, the consequences of the accusation are often far more serious than the harm caused by the act.
 In order to help the child avoid the consequences of a traditional juvenile record, the courts in the Thirteenth Judicial Circuit have created a special program which is similar to a pre-filing diversion program in drug court.

 The program is most appropriate for children who are addicted to marijuana or other chemical or controlled substances and need treatment that the parents are not able to provide on their own.
 If the child does not sign up for the program or does not complete the program then the State Attorney’s Office has the option to file a petition in juvenile court and set the case for an arraignment before the juvenile court judge on the 4th floor of the Tampa Courthouse.

 The program is a very good option for children found to be in possession of marijuana or paraphernalia who are not clean and sober and need drug treatment or other services.
-If your child is unable to complete the program or is rejected or terminated from the program for whatever reason, then contact a criminal defense attorney at Sammis Law Firm to discuss the best ways to resolve the case after a petition is filed.
+If your child is unable to complete the program or is rejected or terminated from the program for whatever reason, then contact a juvenile defense lawyer in Tampa, FL, to discuss the best ways to resolve the case after a petition is filed.

 Call (813) 250-0500 to discuss your case today.